 - Room Deposit Refunds.
 In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the College to the Residential Services Office by May 1 prior to the fall semester and by Nov.
 1 prior to the spring semester.
 If individuals submit their deposit after April 1 or Oct.
 1, a refund will be granted if the written request is received within 30 days of the payment of the deposit and before the first day of occupancy.
 All new students will follow the same guidelines as for the tuition deposit.

 - Tuition and Fees.
 Reduction of tuition liability is made according to SUNY Board of Trustees policies.
 Students incur liability based on the length of the academic term and the date of official withdrawal.
 To qualify for liability adjustments, students MUST follow the College's official withdrawal policy.

 - College Fee.
 Once a semester begins, the College Fee is non-refundable, unless the class is cancelled by the College.

 - Program Service Charge and Course Activity Fees.
-For full semester courses, the Program Service Charge is refundable only if the student withdraws before the end of the first week of classes.
+The Program Service Charge is refundable only if the student withdraws during the 100% tuition refund period.
 After that date, the Program Service Charge is not refundable.
-Special activity fees, such as lab fees, art materials, etc., are not refundable after the end of the first week of classes.
+Special activity fees, such as lab fees, art materials, etc., are also not refundable after the 100% tuition refund period.

 - Room Refunds are based on the date personal belongings are removed and check-out procedures have been completed.